mantidproject/mantid/docs/source/concepts/HistogramData.rst

 The new ``Histogram`` type
 --------------------------

-Currently the implementation is incomplete: ``Histogram`` contains only the x-data, whereas all the others (y-data, e-data, x-uncertainties) have not been transitioned yet.

 In its final form, we will be able to do things like the following:

 .. code-block:: c++